shundhammer/qdirstat/README.md

   - There is still some (limited) time to add even more package managers if anybody feels inclined to submit patches.
-But please be advised that I can't do much maintenance for any of those since I don't have any systems readily available to test anything.
+But please be advised that I can't do much maintenance for any of those since I don't have any system with them readily available to test anything; the ones that I have use _dpkg_ or _rpm_.

 - 2018-10-18